to-codando/todo-angular/README.md

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Deploy
+The application was deployed at Vercel and you can access it at: [todo-app-angular](https://todo-angular-theta.vercel.app/)

 ## MOCK

 The data api was simulated using json-server.